Should You Consider Earning an Associate in Psychology Online?

 How Long Does it Take to get an Associate Degree in Psychology?

 Most online associate degree in psychology programs require 60-65 credits of coursework.
 Although full-time students typically earn their associate degree in psychology in two years, a program’s duration depends on factors such as format, the availability of summer terms, and course load.
 Some programs allow students to study asynchronously at their own pace, possibly leading to early graduation.
 Others follow a cohort learning format, in which students advance through their coursework at the same pace as their peers, and are therefore limited in how quickly they can accumulate credits.
 Learners who work or have family obligations may choose to take fewer courses per term, or even one course at a time, which may increase the amount of time it takes to earn their degree.
 Students without obligations often take more classes per term in order to graduate early.

-What Classes will I Take in an Online Associate Degree in Psychology?
+What Classes Will I Take in an Online Associate Degree Program?

 Although course offerings vary from school to school, students can expect certain classes to appear in most online associate degree curriculums.
 Foundational psychology courses like general psychology, statistics, and child psychology are standard throughout the discipline and introduce students to the history, terms, theories, and current practices in the field.
 While electives and topic course offerings tend to differ between programs, the classes listed below are typically included in an online associate degree in psychology curriculum.

 This course provides a general overview of the development of cognition and behavior in infants, children, and adolescents.
 Students learn about language acquisition; the development of motor and social skills; and the role of cultural, socio-economic, geographic, and environmental play in childhood development.

 - A broad understanding of child psychology and development